mathaimoua/p_project/README.md

 You may also see any lint errors in the console.

 ### Setup
-You will need a database in supabase with the url and an anon key.
-Make sure lib>supabaseClient.js is set up like below and use an env file:

-import { createClient } from '@supabase/supabase-js'

-const supabaseUrl = process.env.REACT_APP_SUPABASE_URL
-const supabaseKey = process.env.REACT_APP_SUPABASE_ANON_KEY

-export const supabase = createClient(supabaseUrl, supabaseKey)
+Be sure to create a database in supabase and have an ENV file similar to below:

+REACT_APP_SUPABASE_URL=https://YOURAPPIDHERE.supabase.co
+REACT_APP_SUPABASE_ANON_KEY=YOURSUPABASEANONKEYHERE

 ### Purpose